 Course Descriptions and Requirements

-Reed Ritterbusch, a recent graduate ('18, Sociology & Biochemistry with Sociology Honors and emphasis in medicine and health) and current medical student at the University of Washington School of Medicine highlights the contributions of sociological thought and inquiry:
+Reed Ritterbusch ('18, Sociology Honors (Medicine and Healthcare) & BIOCHEMISTRY), current medical student at the University of Washington School of Medicine highlights the contributions of sociological thought and inquiry:

 “I believe my sociology background has prepared me to be a mindful and critically aware medical student.
 My research project at Augustana on the formation of the South Dakota State Medical Association contributed to an understanding of the impact of policy decisions and how health disparities arise.
 Further, I feel comfortable recognizing how social determinants can effect patient health outcomes and the importance of taking a holistic approach to treating patients.”